 About Us

-Located at the corner of Ross Avenue and Sherbrook Street in the Centennial area of the Winnipeg MB; it offers a constant alternative to the destructive environment of the streets by:
+Located at the corner of Ross Avenue and Sherbrook Street in the Centennial area of Winnipeg MB; it offers a constant alternative to children and youth.
+Rossbrook House is making a difference by:

 • Keeping the doors open 365 days of the year and 24 hours every weekend & period of school holidays

-• Recruiting its staff from the young people who come to the centre on a regular basis
+• Recruiting its staff from the young people who come to the centre regularly

 • Driving participants safely home each evening

-Today, over 1,000 children and youth ages 6-24 years come through the doors annually and up to 80 participants on a daily basis.
-Beyond being a safe place to be, Rossbrook House has three alternative school programs, an afterschool homework club, young mom’s group, sports and recreational activities, Indigenous cultural activities, leadership activities, a music program and a healthy kitchen program that provides daily meals to participants while teaching them about healthy eating and cooking.
+Today, over 1,000 children and youth ages 6-24 years come through the doors annually, and up to 80 participants daily.
+Beyond being a safe place to be, Rossbrook House has three off-campus school programs, a young mom’s program, sports and recreational activities, Indigenous cultural activities, leadership activities, a music program, and a healthy kitchen program that provides daily meals to participants while teaching them about healthy eating and cooking.

 Rossbrook House